savetheplatypi/savetheplatypi.github.io/Future.md

 ---
-title: Past
+title: Future
 layout: landing
-description: 'Marketing, Filmmaking, & Technology.
-These are the things that shaped my world view and skillset.
-Here's a few examples.'
+description: The purpose and directive for all actions
 image: assets/images/pic07.jpg
 nav-menu: true
 ---